 Contact dermatitis is a skin condition resulting from an allergic reaction.
 It comes in the form of a rash after direct contact with a substance.
-Thankfully, contact dermatitis isn’t contagious or severe and may be effectively treated within weeks.
+Thankfully, this isn’t contagious or severe and may be effectively treated within weeks.
 The expert staff at Kratz Allergy & Asthma in Florida can help you identify contact dermatitis and begin an effective treatment plan.

 Causes of Contact Dermatitis